The Work-Life Conundrum: Struggle Now or Down the Road?

 by | Nov 19, 2015 | Across Generations, InPower Women Blog, Work-Life Blend

-Recently I read that millennials are more focused on “finding the work that fits your life” than their mothers were at the same age.
+Recently when reading about work-life balance, I read that millennials are more focused on “finding the work that fits your life” than their mothers were at the same age.
 In my Baby Boomer generation women left the workforce in large numbers to be with family—and through my coaching practice I know that these off-rampers still tend to think that work is only an inflexible “corporate” endeavor.
 Millennial women, on the other hand, are just leaving inflexible jobs, not leaving the workforce altogether.

 That’s a good decision—and perhaps, as a result, millennial women will age with the ability to always support themselves and their families, fund all of life’s “you never knows” and save enough money for a retirement that could last 30 years or more.
 Too many women in my generation have too little financial security.